larevolucia/neuroconnect/README.md

 ### Navigation

-- Fully responsive navigation bar with design optimitization is achieve by the use of media queries.
-- Small screens use a left side logo and a right side menu icon to optimize space.
+Provides a responsive and accessible navigation bar for seamless access to site sections, improving user experience across devices.
+The design dynamically adapts to screen size, ensuring intuitive and space-efficient navigation on both small and large screens.

 - Click behavior on menu icon on smaller screen are achieve by using a checkbox input that is set to hidden.
 The icon is set as checkbox label.
 - Larger screens display site's name along with logo and display site's section horizontally.
 Menu icon is hidden using media queries.
 - Distinctive color is used to indicate active page.
 Softer color is used to indicate cursor hover.
-- Fixed navigation was achieven using position:sticky together with left and top attributes to set its position on screen.
+- Fixed navigation was achieven using ```position:sticky``` together with left and top attributes to set its position on screen.
 - It was decided not to nest ```<nav>``` element in the ```<header>```, due to [accessibility recommendations](https://dev.to/masakudamatsu/don-t-nest-nav-inside-header-do-nest-the-hamburger-menu-button-inside-nav-6cp).
 - To comply with accessibility best practices, a ```.sr-only``` class was created, using the suggested code from [WebAIM - Invisible Content Techniques](https://webaim.org/techniques/css/invisiblecontent/).
 This will ensure that screen readers can still read the content.